Nils Wogram

 MUSE

 All or nothing!
 No half measures!
-Where routine weariness becomes noticeable in the careers of many other artists, one senses that every new project trombonist Nils Wogram takes on is his very first one.
-This is particularly noticeable on his new CD, Muse, recorded with harpist Kathrin Pechlof, violist and overtone singer Gareth Lubbe and Wogram’s long-term companion Hayden Chisholm on saxophone.
-But why start from scratch once again with a completely new band when Wogram has achieved everything a jazz musician can ever achieve with working bands such as Root 70, Nostalgia or the Vertigo Trombone Quartet as well as alongside Aki Takase, Simon Nabatov, Bojan Z, Michel Portal and many others?
-The answer is as simple as it is complex: because Nils Wogram simply can’t help but give in to his instinctive artistic curiosity and look at what is waiting for him over the horizon, regardless of everything he has achieved,
+Where in the course of many other artists’ careers routine wear and tear becomes apparent, in Nils Wogram the realization matures that every new project is also his first project.
+This is particularly noticeable on his new CD “Muse”, recorded with harpist Kathrin Pechlof, violist and overtone singer Gareth Lubbe and Wogram’s long-term companion Hayden Chisholm on saxophone.
+But why start over again with a completely new band when the trombonist has achieved everything a jazz musician can achieve with working bands such as Root 70, Nostalgia or the Vertigo Trombone Quartet and alongside Aki Takase, Simon Nabatov, Bojan Z, Michel Portal and many others?
+The answer is as simple as it is complex: because Nils Wogram simply cannot help but give in to his impulsive artistic curiosity and, regardless of everything he has achieved, see what is waiting for him beyond the horizon.

-And so everything on Muse is actually completely different than what one is used to from Nils Wogram and his musical environment.
-The only constant remains Hayden Chisholm, a musician who has unreservedly shared the trombonist’s obsessions for decades and who always gives him a bit of support, not only musically but also, above all, as a human being – despite Wogram’s willingness to take risks.
-Wogram has also played together with Kathrin Pechlof from Berlin and Gareth Lubbe from South Africa in various groupings, but a line-up like the one on Muse has never existed before and is probably unparalleled in music history in general.
-All the greater is the incentive for the visionary trombonist, who never searches just for the sake of searching, but whose goal mark without any compromise is “finding,” to make the impossible possible and the unheard audible.
+And so everything about “Muse” is actually completely different from what we are used to from Nils Wogram and his circle.
+The only constant remains Hayden Chisholm, a musician who has fully shared the trombonist’s obsessions for decades and who, despite his willingness to take risks, always gives him a bit of support, not only musically but above all as a person.
+Wogram has also played with Kathrin Pechlof from Berlin and Gareth Lubbe from South Africa in various fields, but there has never been a line-up like the one on “Muse” and it is probably unparalleled in music history.
+The visionary, who never searches just for the sake of searching, but whose goal is to “find” without any compromise, is all the more motivated to make the impossible possible and the unheard audible.

-How could you?
-With this CD, the Muse project is only just beginning.
-This laid-back openness to all the possibilities – ones that can arise from what has just begun – is also easily transferred to the listener.
-The music may be complex, but its immanent beauty and friendliness, for all its formal rigor, is also enormously relaxing for the listener.
-Muse is a quiet album.
+How could it?
+After all, the Muse project is only just beginning with this CD.
+This unagitated openness to all the possibilities that can arise from what has just begun is easily transferred to the listener.
+The music may be complex, but its intrinsic beauty and friendliness, for all its formal rigor, is also enormously relaxing for the listener.
+“Muse” is a quiet album.
 Every note counts.
-Sound is the crucial component.
-“A priority for me was to allow this quiet, sensual music to happen without questioning, from the outset, whether it would work in the form of a CD or live performance,” Wogram says.
-“I just like that aesthetic.
+Sound is the decisive component.
+“Allowing this quiet, sensual music to exist without questioning from the outset whether it would work in the form of a CD or live performance was a priority for me,” says Wogram.
+“I simply like this aesthetic.
 But it can only work if I implement it consistently.
-Consistency for me is directly related to clarity.
-Music with a strong mood always releases strong emotions.”
+For me, consistency is directly related to clarity.
+Music with a strong mood always releases strong emotions.“

 Muse11_by_Ulla_C_Binder

-In Muse, the constellations and transformations in the compositions are as diverse as the incidence of light at different times of day.
-The individual sounds interpenetrate each other with such transparency that it is not always possible to say exactly if this is a harp or viola, or where the multiphonics on the trombone begin and where Lubbe’s overtone singing ends?
-Chisholm’s saxophone runs through these sonic light shows like a spirit that continually mediates between physicality and foreboding.
-The harp – a very quiet instrument on whose level all other sound sources must or may engage – provides the timbre.
-For the first time in the long history of his music, Wogram has recorded an album in a sitting position in order to engage with the demands of the harp from all sides.
-Kathrin Pechlof, on the other hand, absorbs the input of trombone, saxophone, viola and voice in her thousand and one strings.
+The constellations and transformations in the compositions of “Muse” are as diverse as the incidence of light at different times of day.
+The individual sounds permeate each other with such transparency that it is not always possible to say exactly whether it is harp or viola, or where do the multiphonics on the trombone begin and where does Lubbe’s overtone singing end?
+Chisholm’s saxophone runs through these plays of sound light like a spirit that constantly mediates between physicality and intuition.
+The harp, a very quiet instrument, to whose level all other sound sources must, or are allowed to, engage, sets the timbre.
+For the first time in the long history of his music, Wogram has recorded an album sitting down in order to engage with the demands of the harp from all sides.
+Kathrin Pechlof, on the other hand, soaks up the input from the trombone, saxophone, viola and voice in her thousand and one strings.
 This almost fairytale-like harmony is the basis, not the result of playing together.
-In this way, even from the outside, it is quite easy to listen to the four participants listening to each other.
+In this way, it is also easy to listen to the four participants listening to each other from the outside.

-In ancient mythology, the muse is a figure who unites the divine principle of creation and passes it on to mankind.
-The fables of great artistic personalities and their muses fill entire compendia.
-Nils Wogram, Kathrin Pechlof, Hayden Chisholm and Gareth Lubbe, however, do not need a personified source of inspiration to enter together into the service of the musical muse.
-Their tone poems without lyrics are full of poetry and show one thing above all: The first step is always the easiest!
+In ancient mythology, the muse is a figure who unites the divine principle of creation within herself and passes it on to people.
+The fables of great artistic personalities and their muses fill entire compendiums.
+Nils Wogram, Kathrin Pechlof, Hayden Chisholm and Gareth Lubbe, however, do not need a personified source of inspiration to join forces in the service of the muse of music.
+Their tone poems without lyrics are full of poetry and show one thing above all: all beginnings are easy!

 stern_gr